cap76/intro-machine-learning-2019B/docs/05-support-vector-machines.md

 <div class="figure" style="text-align: center">
 <img src="images/svm.9.2.png" alt="Left: two classes of observations (blue, purple) and three separating hyperplanes.
 Right: separating hyperplane shown as black line and grid indicates decision rule.
 Source: http://www-bcf.usc.edu/~gareth/ISL/" width="90%" />
-<p class="caption">Left: two classes of observations (blue, purple) and three separating hyperplanes.
+<p class="caption">(\#fig:svmSeparatingHyperplanes2)Left: two classes of observations (blue, purple) and three separating hyperplanes.
 Right: separating hyperplane shown as black line and grid indicates decision rule.
 Source: http://www-bcf.usc.edu/~gareth/ISL/</p>
 </div>

 If the classes of observations can be separated by a hyperplane, then there will in fact be an infinite number of hyperplanes.
 So which of the possible hyperplanes do we choose to be our decision boundary?